sandhaka/advanced_c/README.md

 ```sh
 kill -l
 ```
 .
 To raise or handle a signal programmatically, the library `signal.h` provide the capability to raise signals with `raise(int)` and `signal()` or `sigaction()`.
-Signal function is used to tell the operting system which function it should call when a signal is sent to a process: `sighandler_t signal(int signum, sighandler_t handler);`.
+Signal function is used to tell the operating system which function it should call when a signal is sent to a process: `sighandler_t signal(int signum, sighandler_t handler);`.
 The system call `signal` would call the registered handler (second parameter) upon generation of signal.

 .
 This program register and handler for SIGINT signal to stop and exit from the while loop when the user send the signal by CTRL+C:
 ```c